mustafaAlgun/Covid-19-Detection-with-Vision-Transformer/README.md

 "https://keras.io/"
 "https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator"
 * We'll create ViT model from scratch for image classification following the paper "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale" (check the Acknowledgements section).
-A huge thanks to "https://github.com/givkashi/" for the template of the model.
 * After successfully training the model, we'll analyze the running time & memory occupation(complexity).
 * We'll investigate the accuracy and loss of the model.
 * We'll create a confusion matrix and visualize it.